 This document contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements involve a number of risks and uncertainties.
 We caution readers that any forward-looking statement is not a guarantee of future performance and that actual results could differ materially from those contained in the forward-looking statement.
 These statements are based on current expectations of future events.
 Such statements include, but are not limited to, statements about future financial and operating results, plans, objectives, expectations and intentions, costs and expenses, interest rates, outcome of contingencies, financial condition, results of operations, liquidity, business strategies, cost savings, objectives of management and other statements that are not historical facts.
-You can find many of these statements by looking for words like "believes," "expects," "anticipates," "may," "should," "will," "could," "plan," "intend" or similar expressions in this document or in documents include, but are not limited to: Examples of these forward-looking statements include, but are not limited to:
+You can find many of these statements by looking for words like "believes," "expects," "anticipates," "may," "should," "will," "could," "plan," "intend" or similar expressions in this document or in documents incorporated by reference into this document.
+We intend that such forward-looking statements be subject to the safe harbors created thereby.
+Examples of these forward-looking statements include, but are not limited to: